DarekDGB/DigiByte-Adamantine-Wallet/README.md

 ---

+---

+## Design Motivation vs Enforcement

+Some documents in this repository (notably simulated attack reports) were written before EQC and WSQK were implemented.

+These documents describe *why* a policy-based, context-aware Wallet OS was required.

+EQC and WSQK are the architectural response to those threats:
+- EQC evaluates actions under explicit context and policy
+- WSQK enforces the resulting verdict at runtime

+The simulations are design inputs, not retroactive justifications.

+---

 # 🛡️ Adamantine & The DigiByte Quantum Shield

 Adamantine is the **only DigiByte wallet** designed to deeply integrate all 5 layers of the Shield: